LINCOLN COUNTY CONSERVATION DISTRICT

 More information can be found at www.gacd.us/lincolncounty.

-Lincolnton, GA, January 02, 2025—The Lincoln County Soil and Water Conservation District (SWCD), a local agency dedicated to the conservation and stewardship of the area’s natural resources, is now accepting entries for their Poster Contest and Photo Contest for students and adults located within the District’s service area.
-The service area includes Lincoln County.
-Education is a critical element of the conservation effort at the local, state and national levels.
+October 30, 2025, Lincolnton, GA: Education is a critical element of the conservation effort at the local, state and national levels.
 Educating young people about the benefits of conservation helps to ensure the next generation will be wise stewards of America’s natural resources.

-The Lincoln County Soil and Water Conservation District is a unit of state government that directs natural resource management programs in Lincoln County.
-The Conservation District works with farmers, landowners, and with other units of government to educate and actively promote programs and practices that support the conservation, and use and development of soil, water, and related resources.
+The Lincoln County Soil and Water Conservation District is a unit of state government that manages and directs natural resource management programs in Lincoln County.
+The District works with farmers, landowners, homeowners, and with other units of government to educate and actively promote programs and practices that support the conservation, and use and development of soil, water, and related resources.
 More information can be found at www.gacd.us/lincolncounty.

 Events